DylanP400/InkedClippers/README.md

     </details>

-  * the second section is a continuation of the first section the introduction and it has an image of three barber chairs.
+  * The second section is a continuation of the first section the introduction and it has an image of three barber chairs.

     <details>
     <summary>Desktop view</summary>